brs14ku/WordPress-ACF-Image-Helper/README.md

 <li>createFromOptions - This is for retrieving an image object from an item set on an <a href="http://www.advancedcustomfields.com/add-ons/options-page/">ACF Options</a> Field</li>
 <li>createFromID - This is to use our helper class to save you a little time when you may already have the ID of an image.</li>
 </ul>
-In your templates and markup
+In your templates and markup:

 ```
     //Instantiate an Image helper object